Using Technology and e-Disclosure

 - Have costs for unitisation and objective coding been factored in?

-Kimberly Larkin and Julia Sherman are associates, Kelly Renehan is a senior paralegal and Anish Patel is a practice manager at Three Crowns LLP.
-The authors are grateful to Liz Snodgrass, partner, for her assistance with this chapter.
+Julia Sherman and Himmy Lui are associates, Kelly Renehan is a case manager and Anish Patel is director of practice at Three Crowns LLP.

-International Bar Association, Rules on the Taking of Evidence [IBA Rules], 2010, Article 3(a)(ii); see also IBA Rules, 2020, Article 3(a)(ii).
-Unless specified, all references to the IBA Rules here refer to the 2020 version.
+International Bar Association, Rules on the Taking of Evidence (IBA Rules), 2010, Article 3(a)(ii); see also IBA Rules, 2020, Article 3(a)(ii).
+Unless specified, all references to the IBA Rules refer to the 2020 version.

-Arbitration Rules established by the United Nations Commission on International Trade Law (latest version adopted in 2013) [UNCITRAL Rules].
+Arbitration Rules established by the United Nations Commission on International Trade Law (UNCITRAL Rules) (latest version adopted in 2021).

 UNCITRAL Rules, Article 27(3).
 Article 27(4) further provides that ‘[t]he arbitral tribunal shall determine the admissibility, relevance, materiality and weight of the evidence offered’.